HL7/fhir-specialty-rx/input/pages/systematic-queries.md

 <p></p>

-#### 2. Solicited - Messaging
+#### Solicited - Messaging

 In this flow, patient information is exchanged based on a request from a pharmacy or other party.
-The request is transmitted in a [Specialty Rx Query request](StructureDefinition-specialty-rx-bundle-query.html) message to the data source who collects the requested information, collects it into a [Specialty Rx Query Response](StructureDefinition-specialty-rx-bundle-query-response.html) message and returns it to the requester.
+The request is transmitted in a [Specialty Rx Query request](StructureDefinition-specialty-rx-bundle-query.html) message to the Data Source who collects the requested information, collects it into a [Specialty Rx Query Response](StructureDefinition-specialty-rx-bundle-query-response.html) message and returns it to the requester.

 <div><p>
   <img src="high-level-exchange-flow-solicited.png" style="float:none">